andreaconti/depth-on-demand/README.md

 <h1 align="center">
-<a href="">Depth on Demand: Streaming Dense Depth from a Low Frame-Rate Active Sensor</a>
+<a href="https://arxiv.org/pdf/2409.08277">Depth on Demand: Streaming Dense Depth from a Low Frame-Rate Active Sensor</a>
 </h1>

 <p>